babarrett/g80-9009/README.md

                                                                      Workstation
 ```

-The mouse port accepts a PS/2 mouse singnal in from the Brekout box.
+The mouse port accepts a PS/2 mouse signal in from the Brekout box.
 The keyboard
 logic then figures out where the mouse output needs to be directed (which of the
 four sets of ports) and sends the needed signals:
     * back out the mouse connector to the Breakout box for the PS/2 signals:
     Desk-PC-Mouse and Workstation-Generic, or
     * out the AK125-Desk-PC-Workstation for the RS232 and Sun serial signals:
     Workstation-Sun and Workstation-PC-Mouse.
 ---
 ### Models: